 \subsection{Strategies for Pruning MILP Search Space}

-The scale of the MILP is primarily governed by the task-time decision variables ($w_{m,k}$, $y_{m,k}$, and $s\_flag_{m,k}$), which exhibit a quadratic growth of $\mathcal{O}(|\mathcal{M}|^2)$ since the interval count $K$ scales linearly with the task count $|\mathcal{M}|$.
-In contrast, the scale of the topology and capacity variables ($x_{i,j}$, $\beta_{i,j,b}$, $\rho_{i,j,b,k}$, and $u_{i,j,k}$) is constrained.
-While the number of possible pairs $(i, j)$ is theoretically bounded by the square of the Pod count ($|\mathcal{P}|^2$), the sparsity of LLM communication pairs substantially reduces the actual number of instantiated spatial variables.
-Coupled with the logarithmic bound of the binary expansion index $b$, the total number of these variables scales at most linearly with the interval count $K$ (i.e., $\mathcal{O}(|\mathcal{M}|)$).
-Consequently, they constitute a negligible fraction of the model size.
-Therefore, our acceleration strategies specifically target the $\mathcal{O}(|\mathcal{M}|^2)$ variable explosion induced by the task-time variables.
+The scale of the MILP is dominated by the task-time decision variables ($w_{m,k}$, $y_{m,k}$, and $s\_flag_{m,k}$).
+Because the number of intervals $K$ grows linearly with the number of tasks $|\mathcal{M}|$, the number of these variables increases quadratically, i.e., $\mathcal{O}(|\mathcal{M}|^2)$.
+By contrast, the number of topology and capacity variables ($x_{i,j}$, $\beta_{i,j,b}$, $\rho_{i,j,b,k}$, and $u_{i,j,k}$) remains relatively limited.
+Although the number of candidate pod pairs $(i, j)$ is theoretically upper-bounded by $|\mathcal{P}|^2$, the sparsity of communication patterns in LLM training substantially reduces the number of spatial variables that need to be instantiated.
+Moreover, because the binary expansion index $b$ is logarithmically bounded, the total number of these variables grows at most linearly with the interval count $K$, namely $\mathcal{O}(|\mathcal{M}|)$.
+As a result, they account for only a negligible portion of the overall model size.
+Therefore, our acceleration strategies specifically focus on mitigating the $\mathcal{O}(|\mathcal{M}|^2)$ variable growth caused by the task-time decision variables.

 \textit{1) Reducing Total Task Count by Isomorphism and Independence of DP Replicas:}